Fast Conformer with Linearly Scalable Attention for Efficient Speech Recognition: Experiments

 \subsubsection{LibriSpeech}

 First, we trained all models on the LibriSpeech dataset only.
 We used the SentencePiece unigram tokenizer with 128 tokens for CTC, and 1024 tokens for RNNT models.
 Training of baseline Conformer-RNNT and -CTC models, was done with AdamW optimizer with the Noam learning rate scheduler and peak learning rates of 0.0025 and 0.001 respectively.
 We set a linear warmup schedule for 15k steps in all experiments.
-Fast Conformer models were trained the cosine scheduler with peak learning rates of 0.005 and 0.001 respectively.
+Fast Conformer models were trained using cosine scheduler with peak learning rates of 0.005 and 0.001 respectively.
 Both Conformer and Fast Conformer-RNNT models were trained for 80k steps, CTC models, for 380k steps.
 The models were trained on 32 GPUs with a global batch size of 2048.
 Last five checkpoints were averaged \cite{attention}.
 We used the Deepspeed profiler \footnote{\url{https://www.deepspeed.ai/tutorials/flops-profiler/}} to estimate Multiply Accumulate operations (MACS) on a single 30s audio.
 The results are shown in Table \ref{tab:LibriSpeech_bench}.
-Fast Conformer has practically the same accuracy as Conformer.
-The proposed encoder is 3x more compute efficient than original Conformer encoder; and it is significantly faster than EffecientConformer and SqueezeFormer.
+Fast Conformer has slightly better accuracy than regular Conformer.
+The proposed encoder is 3x more compute efficient than original Conformer encoder, and is significantly faster than EfficientConformer and SqueezeFormer.